Jollywatt/typst-fletcher/src/main.typ

 ///
 /// - cell-size (length, pair of lengths): Minimum size of all rows and columns.
 ///
-/// - node-pad (length, pair of lengths): Default padding between a node's
+/// - node-inset (length, pair of lengths): Default padding between a node's
 ///  content and its bounding box.
 /// - node-stroke (stroke): Default stroke for all nodes in diagram.
 Overridden
 ///  by individual node options.